eduardoleolim/electron-esbuild/README.md

 The renderer config has the following properties:

-- `entry` - The entry file of your renderer process
+- `entry` - The entry file of your renderer process.
+It is optional when the Vite builder is used.
+When Astro builder is used the value of `entry` must be the parent directory of `pages` directory
-- `html` - The html file of your renderer process
+- `html` - The html file of your renderer process.
+It is optional when the Astro builder is used
 - `devPort` - Optional.
 The port of the dev server.
 If port is not available, it will try the next one
 - `output` - The output configuration of bundle
   - `directory` - Optional.
 The output directory of your renderer process.
 Default: same as `output.directory` of MainConfig